Zapier

 ## Related Guides

 - [Webhook Subscriptions API](https://mailrith.com/developers/webhook-subscriptions.md): Webhook subscriptions let external systems receive Mailrith events for syncs, dashboards, fulfillment, and audit trails.
-This guide explains when to use webhooks, how to manage subscriptions, why the signing secret must be stored immediately, and how receivers should verify and deduplicate deliveries.
+This guide explains when to use webhooks, how to manage subscriptions, why you must store the signing secret immediately, and how receivers should verify and deduplicate deliveries.